luciavu/knights-travails/README.md

 The Odin Project - JavaScript Course Project 9:

-A visual solution to TOP's Knight's Travails problem using HTML, CSS and JS.
+A visual solution to TOP's Knight's Travails problem using BFS.

 ## Task